bCyberGmbH/leezenflow-code/README.md

 - After testing the service, run: `sudo systemctl enable leezenflow.service` to enable automatic startup after a reboot

 **Reminder: do not forget to use the `python3 -u` flag in your service definition to prevent logging problems**

+## License

+Copyright (C) 2021-2022 bCyber GmbH

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.